celinekim/MonUs-Cryptocurrency-Monitor-App/Solutions.md

 4. Learn about the team

 Users can learn more about the team behind the application and check out their GitHub and LinkedIn profiles.
-5. Cryptocurrencies
+5. My Cryptocurrencies

-The Cryptocurrencies page allows users to view graphs for all ten cryptocurrencies that MonUs monitors.
+The "My Cryptocurrencies" page allows users to view graphs for all ten cryptocurrencies that MonUs monitors.
+Users must be logged in to view it.
+If users try to access this page when not logged in, they will be redirected to the home page.

 6. View history from a certain point of time